ajschumacher/Hbl15.github.io/_posts/2014-3-3-Hello-World.md

     Data Incubator is quite a famous program (well, at least it appear in the newspaper).
 It is a 7 weeks long program, and is free for its fellows.
 Sound great, isn't it?
 It is great, definitely.
 Just not for me.

     I think there is "short", and there is "too short".
 Besides having a background in math (Master), I was only efficient at coding Maple, which if you look at all the job advertising requirement, Maple is no where to be found.
 I know that I need to learn a new programming language (Python), as well as all the basic skills for being a data scientis.
-And 7 weeks is just **too short**
+And 7 weeks is just **too short .**

     I think deciding between these two programs does come down to knowing your own ability.
 (And also where you get accepted to.)